Your Main Electrical Panel Explained from Like Holmes featured image

 A: Generally, a loadcenter can be found in a basement or garage.

-To find a local electrical contractor, check out Eaton’s certified electrical contractor network.
+To find a local electrical contractor, check out Eaton’s certified electrician network.

 electrical panel and load centre by Eaton